 a.
 Click on the off-campus access link and log in with your library barcode number and password.

 b.
-Click on EBSCO E-book Collection link to access the database home page.
+Click on EBSCO E-book Collection or Gale Virtual Reference Library links to access the databases.

 c.
 Copy and paste the title of the e-book you want and click on “Search”